 and The Jess Tennant Series:

 Arlene Hunt is an Irish author, film reviewer and co-owner of Portnoy Publishing.
 She has written eleven novels, the latest of which is No Escape published by Hachette in February 2020.
-She has recently finished a YA novel, not yet published, and is currently working on new crime fiction novel.
+She has recently finished a novel for young adults, not yet published, and is currently working on new crime fiction novel.
 A long-distance runner, when not writing Arlene can usually be found halfway up a mountain with two German Shepherds for company.

 Liz Nugent had several careers before turning her hand to writing.
 She was, among other things, a buyer for a construction company, a welfare office civil servant, a theatrical stage manager and a story associate on a tv soap opera.